 You could choose to get only 6-7 star players in your first team and inflate your overall team rating very quickly.
 But you don’t have the resources or the luxury to do this in Beginner Division.
-And just because a player has a 7-star rating does not mean that training is not essential.
+And even if a player has a 7-star rating, it does not mean that training is not essential.

 Individual player training with the help of trainers is the main way to develop your players in PES Club Manager.
 Your players’ abilities will rise at a faster rate with training in addition to playing matches regularly.